dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

     * While the ``admin_nic`` on cluster nodes is configured by Omnia to be static, the public NIC IP address should be configured by user.

-    * If the target nodes were discovered using switch-based, mapping or snmpwalk mechanisms, manually PXE boot the target servers after the ``provision.yml`` playbook is executed and the target node lists as **booted** `in the nodeinfo table <ViewingDB.html>`_.
+    * If the target nodes were discovered using switch-based, mapping, or snmpwalk mechanisms, manually PXE boot the target servers after the ``provision.yml`` playbook is executed.
+This lists the target node as **booted** in the `nodeinfo table <ViewingDB.html>`_.

     * If the cluster does not have access to the internet, AppStream will not function.
 To provide internet access through the control plane (via the PXE network NIC), update ``primary_dns`` and ``secondary_dns`` in ``provision_config.yml`` and run ``provision.yml``

-    * All ports required for xCAT to run will be opened (For a complete list, check out the `Security Configuration Document <../../SecurityConfigGuide/ProductSubsystemSecurity.html#firewall-settings>`_).
+    * All ports required for xCAT to run will be opened (For a complete list, check out the `Security Configuration Guide <../../SecurityConfigGuide/ProductSubsystemSecurity.html#firewall-settings>`_).

     * After running ``provision.yml``, the file ``input/provision_config.yml`` will be encrypted.
 To edit the file, use the command: ``ansible-vault edit provision_config.yml --vault-password-file .provision_vault_key``